PostgreSQL Partition Manager Extension (pg_partman)

 • Returns the number of partitions affected.

-• This function is used to drop child tables from an id-based partition set.
+• This function is used to drop child tables from an integer-based partition set based on a retention policy.
 By default, the table just uninherited and not actually dropped.
 For automatically dropping old tables, it is recommended to use the run_maintenance() function with retention configured instead of calling this directly.

 • p_parent_table - the existing parent table of a time-based partition set.
 MUST be schema qualified, even if in public schema.